-Some years ago I found myself in a unusual situation while coaching a leader, I called my mentor (who I affectionately refer to as Master Samwise).
-Sam told me he thought part of the problem was with me.
-He felt I was too concerned with how the client perceived me.
+Some years ago I found myself in a unusual situation while coaching a leader.
+To seek guidance I called my mentor (whom I affectionately refer to as Master Samwise).
+Sam told me he thought part of the problem was with me; he felt I was too concerned with how the client perceived me.
 At worst, I was afraid of their disapproval, at best I was reticent to speak my truth.

 In that moment I knew there was an inner blockage that needed release.
 In retrospect, it was a kind of forgiveness of myself.
 But the path to resolution was not what I expected.

 Sam asked me to visualize myself as a girl scout with a sash across my chest…a sash reserved for the collection and display of merit badges.
 (As an aside, it was a very amusing self-portrait.)
 Yet he proposed I needed to begin collecting "demerit badges," that I needed to deliberately act in ways that would allow me to experience the disapproval of others.

 It seemed like an incredibly crazy idea.
 Regardless, Sam was certain that until I could become comfortable with my own discomfort, I would be unable to offer full value.
 Frankly, that idea was meaningful enough to cause me to experiment.

 It was quite a learning experience, exacerbated by a few high-profile, high-risk situations that were incredibly uncomfortable for me.
 When you have spent so much psychic energy looking for approval, it is remarkable how a refusal to play that game with oneself generates discomfort.
 Of course, fate has a way of bringing forth opportunities to learn.